sverrejb/bru/README.md

 * **Read and send your phone's SMS**.
 Conveniently from a desktop, no need to pull out your phone.

-* **Send and receive links, clipboard text and images to and form your phone.** No more typing things manually or struggling with long URLs you rather browse on your computer, or typing in long codes manually on your phone.
+* **Send and receive links, clipboard text and images to and form your phone.** No more typing long URLs you rather browse on your computer, or typing in long codes manually on your phone.

 Connects your phone and computer over an end-to-end-encrypted